Un1vers4lty/GNU-Linux-Compendium/TAGS/CATALYST.md

 	1	Feels familiar, safe, and warm.
 Intended to stay out of the user's way and provide a reassuring desktop experience.
 	5	Tinkerer’s Canvas
 	1	Starts out completely blank for the user to make every aspect of it to their tastes.
-	6	Unbreakable Fortress
-	1	Built with a set it and forget it design and locks down core files to be untamperable by accidental user mistakes or bad updates.
+		6.Unbreakable Fortress: Built with a set it and forget it design and locks down core files to be untamperable by accidental user mistakes or bad updates.
 Gives up on customization for security.
 	•	Primary Use Cases - The specific jobs or workloads the operating system is tailored to handle.
-	1	General Use
-	1	Everyday tasks like web browsing, watching movies, document editing, and casual computing.
+		1. General Use: Everyday tasks like web browsing, watching movies, document editing, and casual computing.
-	2	Gaming
-	1	Comes pre-packaged or highly optimized with graphics drivers, compatibility layers (Proton/Wine), and gaming store clients and/or console modes.
+		2. Gaming: Comes pre-packaged or highly optimized with graphics drivers, compatibility layers (Proton/Wine), and gaming store clients and/or console modes.
-	3	Creative/Multimedia
-	1	Tailored for video editing, audio production, and 3D modeling, often featuring low-latency kernels.
+		3. Creative/Multimedia: Tailored for video editing, audio production, and 3D modeling, often featuring low-latency kernels.
-	4	Development
-	1	Stacked with programming languages, compilers, containers, and development environments out of the box.
+		4. Development: Stacked with programming languages, compilers, containers, and development environments out of the box.
-	5	Older Hardware
-	1	Stripped of heavy resource requirements to breathe new life into computers built a decade or more ago.
+		5. Older Hardware: Stripped of heavy resource requirements to breathe new life into computers built a decade or more ago.
-	6	Privacy & Security
-	1	Heavily sandboxed or routed through encrypted networks to prevent user tracking and data collection.
+		6. Privacy & Security: Heavily sandboxed or routed through encrypted networks to prevent user tracking and data collection.
-	7	Server
-	1	A headless, lean system built to run continuously in the background hosting files, websites, or applications.
+		7. Server: A headless, lean system built to run continuously in the background hosting files, websites, or applications.
-	8	Enterprise
-	1	Designed for massive corporate deployments, offering predictable lifecycles, volume licensing management, and compliance tools.
+		8. Enterprise: Designed for massive corporate deployments, offering predictable lifecycles, volume licensing management, and compliance tools.
-	9	Cybersecurity
-	1	Pre-loaded with tools specifically meant for penetration testing, network mapping, and vulnerability assessment.
+		9. Cybersecurity: Pre-loaded with tools specifically meant for penetration testing, network mapping, and vulnerability assessment.
-	10	Academic
-	1	Built with specialized software suites for mathematics, statistical analysis, engineering, and scientific research.
+		10. Academic: Built with specialized software suites for mathematics, statistical analysis, engineering, and scientific research.

 	•	Versatility - How flexible the distribution is when you try to change its intended purpose.
 	1	Specialized